gatsbyjs/gatsby/docs/blog/2019-06-26-live-preview-for-drupal/index.md

 As Sam Bhagwat wrote [when announcing Gatsby Preview](/blog/2018-07-17-announcing-gatsby-preview/):

 > Content teams are creators.
-And creators, as Bret Victor put it, “need an immediate connection to what they’re making.”
+And creators, as Bret Victor put it, "need an immediate connection to what they're making."

-> When a copywriter edits a headline in their CMS, they shouldn’t have to imagine what their change looks like in context.
+> When a copywriter edits a headline in their CMS, they shouldn't have to imagine what their change looks like in context.
 They should see it—immediately.

 At [Third and Grove](https://www.thirdandgrove.com/), we've been working on a preview module for Drupal to be used with Gatsby Cloud.

 **Today, we're excited to announce that we're beta launching live preview with Drupal and Gatsby!**

-With modern JavaScript, React’s component model, and Progressive Web App features built in, Gatsby + Gatsby Preview is a compelling alternative to traditional CMS site building, while still allowing content teams to use mature CMS content workflows.
+With modern JavaScript, React's component model, and Progressive Web App features built in, Gatsby + Gatsby Preview is a compelling alternative to traditional CMS site building, while still allowing content teams to use mature CMS content workflows.
 So far, it's been available for Contentful, Sanity, DatoCMS, and Contentstack.

 Today's launch of Gatsby Preview + Drupal is a major milestone, making Gatsby Preview available for a huge, thriving open-source community.